 Distracted driving can potentially affect your vision and attention while on the steering wheel.
 Cellphones can play a big role in this because of the need to use your eyes and hands to text, but so can other forms of distraction.

 Eating and drinking have also been shown to distract drivers because of the need to use both hands and eyes.
 Messing with the radio, trying to find a CD, fixing a GPS, and any form of reading can also pose as distractions.
 Many people associate cellphone use with texting, but talking on the phone can be almost just as bad.

 Talking on the phone quadruples your risk of a car accident.
 Hands-free cellphone use may be safer and legal, but even this has been associated with 25% of car accidents.

 Personal Injury Lawyer in New York

 Injuries caused by distracted driving can involve head trauma, whiplash, broken bones, and soft tissue injuries.
 Many of these injuries can lead to costly medical bills and lost wages, but you may not have to pay for all of these yourself.
 Talk to your insurance company about what happened to see if you can receive compensation.
-However, if they refuse or offer you an unfair deal, talk to a Fayetteville Personal Injury Attorney.
+However, if they refuse or offer you an unfair deal, talk to a Syracuse Personal Injury Attorney.

 At Gattuso & Ciotoli we offer clients four areas of legal practice.
 Contact us today at (315) 314-8000 for a free consultation.
-You can find out services in Central New York, Syracuse, Watertown, Binghamton, Fayetteville, North Syracuse, Camillus, Liverpool, Cortland, and Auburn.
+You can find out services in Central New York, Syracuse, Watertown, Binghamton, Syracuse, North Syracuse, Camillus, Liverpool, Cortland, and Auburn.
 We will work with you to collect the evidence and legal documents you need for a successful case.